Kritika (magazine): History and profile

-Kritika was launched in 1972.
 It is published on a monthly basis by Népszabadság Zrt. which also publishes a left-liberal daily, Népszabadság.
 The magazine, headquartered in Budapest, describes itself as a "socio-theoretical and cultural publication".
 It covers essays on literary, theatre and film analyses, and interviews.
 In addition, it publishes articles about political and cultural analyses.
 As of 2013 Erno Balogh was the editor of the monthly.